Most people know that trying to own and control other people isn't Love. Politics is no different. Free will is sacred. Liberty is political Love.

 Beyond guaranteed financial independence through a UBI positive Liberty means:

 - Guaranteed sick care.
 In sick care, I'd include everything extremely expensive and necessary to remedy ailments - tests, surgery, medication.
+Mechanism I'd add: Guaranteed paid sick care with possibilities to add personal funds.
+The free market possibility to choose the provider.
+Much more health care and consultation.

 - Strong consumer rights.
 Product labeling and the right to know how products are manufactured.
 This should include all 600+ additives in common cigarettes, GMOs, conditions for animals on farms, and why not synthetic agro-chemicals instead of organic labels just to name a few things.
 We aren't really able to make free choices with faulty or lacking information.